 It's known that neural tissue can routinely re-generate in several species.
-The subject is intensely researched because of its potential to re-grow neural tissue which has been damaged due to disease or injury (e.g.and etc)
+The subject is intensely researched because of its potential to re-grow neural tissue which has been damaged, either due to disease (e.g.and etc), or by physical injuries.

-There is currently no agreement as to whether new neural cells are generated in adult humans :
+There is currently no agreement as to whether new neural cells are (or could be) generated in adult humans :

 The numbers of neurons born in the human hippocampus remains controversial; some studies have reported that in adult humans about 700 new neurons are added in the hippocampus every day, while other studies show that adult hippocampal neurogenesis does not exist in humans, or, if it does, it is at undetectable levels.